lxtGH/lxtGH.github.io/_pages/about.md

 # 🔥 News

 - *2022.07*： &nbsp;🎉🎉 Our SFNet-Lite (extension of SFNet-ECCV20) achieve new STOA on the best mIoU and speed trade-off on multiple driving datasets.
+SFNet-Lite can obtain 80.1 mIoU while running at 60 FPS, 78.8 mIoU while running at 120 FPS
 - *2022.07*: &nbsp;🎉🎉 Three papers are accepted by ECCV-2022.
 One paper is accepted by ICIP-2022.
 - *2022.06*: &nbsp;🎉🎉 Graduated From PKU.
 - *2022.03*: &nbsp;🎉🎉 One paper is accepted by CVPR-2022 as oral presentation.